BRAIN & BODY WELLNESS

 at Harvard Medical School

+Depending upon your mental state, your brain produces 4 distinct brainwaves.
 Scientific research has demonstrated that, for any given circumstance, there is an accepted normal pattern of brainwave activity.
 A healthy, balanced and properly regulated nervous system will produce the appropriate brain waves at the appropriate levels and at the appropriate times for any given situation.

 However, when the nervous system becomes tense and unbalanced as a result of subluxation, poor nutrition, stress, food sensitivities, drugs or trauma, the brain wave patterns become deregulated resulting in many different neurological symptoms and conditions.

-For example, if the brain produces high magnitudes of delta or theta, the person will likely experience attention and focus issues such as those associated with ADHD, cognitive decline, learning disorders, or symptoms related to concussions.
-If the brain produces higher that normal magnitudes of alpha, the person will likely experience symptoms associated with fibromyalgia such as pain, irritability or depression.
-If the brain produces higher than normal magnitudes of beta waves, the person will likely experience symptoms associated with generalized anxiety, panic attacks, migraine/tension headaches, chronic pain, or insomnia.
-These are just some of the many examples of brain wave dysregulation that can be addressed with BrainCore Neurofeedback
+For example, if the brain produces high magnitudes of delta or theta, the person may experience attention and focus issues, cognitive decline, learning disorders, or symptoms related to concussions.
+If the brain produces higher than normal magnitudes of alpha, the person may experience symptoms associated with fibromyalgia such as pain, irritability or melancholy.
+If the brain produces higher than normal magnitudes of beta waves, the person may experience symptoms associated with worry, panic, migraine/tension headaches, chronic pain, or insomnia.

-Neurofeedback Therapy is also known as EEG Biofeedback.
-Neurofeedback exercise for the brain.
+These are just some of the many examples of brain wave dysregulation that can be addressed with neurofeedback therapy.
 It is actually a learning modality designed to retain dysregulated brainwave patterns.
 The goal of all neurofeedback is to transform an unhealthy, dysregulated brainwave imbalance into normal, healthy organized pattern.
-By doing this, the brain becomes more stable and is able to operate optimally and efficiently.
 It is a completely noninvasive and is considered by the Food and Drug Administration to be safe.
-In fact the Food and Drug Administration recognizes that neurofeedback has NEVER produced a serious side effect since it was first discovered over 40 years ago.
-Published scientific research has demonstrated neurofeedback's efficacy in managing many neurological conditions such as ADHD, Migraine and Tension Headache, Insomnia, Chronic Pain, Post Stroke Syndrome, Anxiety and Panic Attacks as well as many others.
+In fact the Food and Drug Administration recognizes that neurofeedback has NEVER produced a serious side effect since it was first discovered over 60 years ago.
+Published scientific research has demonstrated neurofeedback's efficacy in managing a variety of neurological conditions, and it has been shown to improve focus and concentration, decrease worry and improve sleep.
+Refer to the section above that discusses the different applications that neurofeedback has.

 THE qEEG EVALUATION - The Gateway to Brainwave Training